PelionIoT/nanostack-border-router/README.md

 ## Configuring Nanostack Border Router

 Applications using Nanostack Border Router need to use a `.json` file for the configuration.
 The example configurations can be found in the `configs/` folder.
+You can copy one of these files to the base folder of the application and then compile.

 ### The backhaul configuration options